Maya's algorithm identifies the trade. Our partner PeakBot submits the order to your brokerage account.

 Enable Maya's Tickers

 In your PeakBot dashboard, enable the tickers Maya trades.
-Enable all of them so you don't miss signals on any name she covers.
+Enable all of them so you don't miss signals on any name it covers.

 4